arjun0200/House-Price-Predictor/README.md

 ## Installation

 Here I use  very basic regression Machine Learning Algorithm which are LinearRegression and Ridge.
-I used bootstrap and flask module to deployment in pycharm.
+I used bootstrap and flask module to deployment with pycharm.

 ### Tech Stack